rishoej/CRUD/README.md

 # CRUD
-CRUD with node, express and mongoDB
+Recipe and ingredients list CRUD app.
+Using node, express, ejs and mongoDB.